#1 A reformed thug

 #3 Extreme perspectives on bullying

-Major kudos to Great Teacher Onizuka and author Tooru Fujisawa for presenting a very serious and grim take on bullying.
-Several of Onizuka’s students are bullies themselves or the victims of it, which includes serious cases like sexual exploitation and blackmail.
+Major kudos to Great Teacher Onizuka and author Tooru Fujisawa for presenting a grim take on bullying.
+Several of Onizuka’s students are either bullies themselves or the victims of bullying, which includes serious cases like sexual exploitation and blackmail.

 The consequences of these are also serious, with an early episode already going so far as to tackle teen suicide.
 While the show stays overall comedic, it may be a bit too confrontational for people who have faced similar struggles in their youth (or are still dealing with them).
 The bullying also extends to Onizuka himself.
 In an early episode he already has to deal with a mysterious person photoshopping his likeness into erotic pictures; he faces bullying from students and his colleagues, both trying to get him to quit or force him to do so by ruining his career.